vtex-apps/store-components/react/components/ProductPrice/README.md

   })
 }
 ```
 The attributes of `classes` and `installmentsClasses` objects represent an element of the component.
-To understend better see the following example of how to pass classes to elements
+To understand better see the following example of how to pass classes to elements
 ```jsx

 const classes = {